Updated January 2018

 We stayed on the other side of the vlei that stretches for 17km across the reserve and requires a quick boat ride across, although you can drive around with your 4×4 it’s not as much fun.
 The eight-sleeper limestone <strong>Melkkamer Manor House, which was built in the early 20th century, was recently refurbished, yet it retains its air of the English countryside with its four-poster beds, antique furniture, wooden floors and rustic décor.
 Even though the spacious farm-style kitchen makes it the ideal self-catering unit, we opted for Marcia to cater to our appetites, while we read on the veranda overlooking the vlei.
 When you go to De Hoop, please send Marcia my regards and tell her we’ll be coming back for the peace and quiet, whales and her clam chowder.

 Tel: +27 21 659 3601

 GPS co-ordinates: 34.454040 S, 20.400098 E

-I was hosted by the De Hoop Nature Reserve, I maintain full editorial control of all content published on this website.
+I was hosted by the De Hoop Nature Reserve, I maintain full editorial control of all content published on this website, but you already know that.
 Photo credits: Iga Motylska and De Hoop Nature Reserve.